AZYsGithub/UF4RS/README.md

 2. Also you can implement this pseudo-filesystem into a `ModuleScript`.
 3. You can configure the `rootfs` path and name as needed, this is optional.

+## Example
+IYKYK
+No example for you here, just look for filesystem doccumentation on various executors [here](https://github.com/luau/Executor-API-Docs)

 ## Credits
 You want to skid it? sure lmao, make sure to credit me or whatever.
 **Chillz_AZY**